SoNotClose/SnowFallV2/README.md

 > This is a maintained fork of LinoriaLib.
 This is not the original LinoriaLib repository.<br />
 > Changelogs: [Changelogs](CHANGELOG.md)

-# LinoriaLib
+# Snowfall
-A Roblox UI library inspired by Splix, BBot and many others.
+A Roblox UI library inspired by Splix, LLib, BBot and many others.

 ###### Original repository
 * [violin-suzutsuki/LinoriaLib](https://github.com/violin-suzutsuki/LinoriaLib)